nhsx/digital-health-insights/index.md

 {% include ease_of_use.html %}

-Furthermore, those patients with learning disabilities found it significatly more difficult (31% responded 'not easy') to look for information or access services on their GP website [<a href="https://gp-patient.co.uk/">2</a>].
+Furthermore, those patients with learning disabilities found it significantly more difficult (31% responded 'not easy') to look for information or access services on their GP website [<a href="https://gp-patient.co.uk/">2</a>].

 <hr class="nhsuk-u-margin-top-0 nhsuk-u-margin-bottom-6">